scottaxcell/boris/README.md

 GDB implementation of Debug Adapter Protocol as a proof of concept.
 This includes the GDB DAP server and a GDB Debugger GUI client.

 ### TODO
-* BUG - threads panel is doing swing work in non-swing thread, cleanup model and this bug
-* threads panel should select active thread/frame on breakpoint
 * implement editor features: line select on thread or stackframe select and on breakpoint

 ### BACKLOG